 - 30-day satisfaction guarantee

-- Besides, being obvious issues with cookware made of cast iron that is heavy and slow to heat.
+- Cast iron is heavy and slow to heat.

 - If you’re used to buying from the most reputable brands, you might be cautious about less well-known brands such as Simple Chef.